QuantumCompiler/Dynamics-Of-Celestial-Bodies/README.md

 - Source: Contains the source code used to solve this problem.
     - Celestial Bodies: Source code in Python used to create a program for this problem.
         - Version 1.0.0: Source code for version 1.0.0 of the Celestial Bodies program.
+            - src: Directory that contains the source code for this specific version
                 - Images: Directory that contains the images used the program.
+                    - Celestial Bodies.png: Image for the application.
-                - Icon.ico: Icon file for this version of the program.
+                    - Icon.png: Icon for the application.
                 - main.py: Main file where all previous custom / Python modules were used to run this program.
+                - main.spec: Main spec file for the PyInstaller builder.
                 - Models.py: Differential equations of the models that were made for this program.
                 - Modules.py: Python modules and global constants used in this program.
                 - ProjectileMotion.py: Projectile motion classes and functions used for the projectile motion simulation.
                 - RK4.py: Runge Kutta 4 differential equation solver functions used to solve models in this program.
                 - ThreeBodies.py: Three body classes and functions used for the three body simulation.
                 - TwoBodies.py: Two body classes and functions used for the two body simulation.
                 - Windows.py: Main window and sub-window classes for the program.
     - Forward Euler: Source code in Python that was originally used to solve this problem.
         - Three Body Force Attraction (Forward Euler).py: Three body F.E.D.S solution.
         - Two Body Force Attraction (Forward Euler).py: Two body F.E.D.S solution.